-Repurpose an old bathtub into a mini pond for your patio or garden.
-Add aquatic plants and a fountain to complete your relaxing water feature.
+Turn an old bathtub into a mini pond for your patio or garden.
+Add aquatic plants and a small fountain to create a one-of-a-kind backyard water feature.

 For more ideas, also see this gallery of small garden ponds from home gardens.